open-telemetry/opentelemetry-specification/specification/trace/tracestate-probability-sampling.md

 adjusted counts.

-For example, the built-in [`ParentBased` sampler](sdk.md#parentbased) supports configuring the delegated sampler based on whether the parent context is remote or non-remote, sampled or unsampled.
+For example, the built-in [`ParentBased` sampler](sdk.md#parentbased) supports configuring the delegated-to sampler based on whether the parent context is remote or non-remote, sampled or unsampled.
 If a `ParentBased` sampler delegates to a `ConsistentProbabilityBased` sampler only for unsampled contexts, the resulting Span-to-metrics